Assistance League of Flintridge

 ALF Instrumental Music

-Assistance League of Flintridge offers music classes at the three La Canada Unified School District elementary schools for students in grades 4-6.
+Assistance League of Flintridge offers music classes at the three La Cañada Unified School District elementary schools for students in grades 4-6.
 ALF members administer the program, working with the District, ALF staff and other volunteers to register students, coordinate classes and curriculum, provide rental instruments, arrange for special practices and events, set-up venues and support concert activities.

 ALF Summer School

-For 40 years, ALF Summer School has provided enrichment classes for students in grades 1-8 at two La Cañada Unified School District schools.
-ALF members administer the program, working with the District, ALF staff and other volunteers to register students, organize classes and curriculum, provide supplies, and coordinate the daily activities of over 700 students.
+For over 40 years, ALF Summer School has provided enrichment classes for students in grades 1-8 at two La Cañada Unified School District schools.
+ALF members administer the program, working with the District, ALF staff and other volunteers to register students, organize classes and curriculum, provide supplies, and coordinate the daily activities of approximately 700 students.

 Every year since 1995, Assistance League of Flintridge awards Mary Ellen Hillgren scholarships to La Cañada High School seniors who will be attending a four-year college or university in the fall.
 A committee of ALF members reviews the applications and selects the recipients, based on excellence in academics, character, extra-curricular activities and community service.